aatmunbaxi/site/content/comp/configuring_meow_friendly_latex.md

 <!--endtoc-->

 Having ditched `evil-collection` to get familiar with the vanilla emacs keybindings, I surprisingly found myself satisfied with many of the facilities emacs provides out-of-the-box for editing text.
-Alas, I feel modal editing is something I prefer, so I&rsquo;ve adopted [meow](https://github.com/meow-edit/meow).
+Alas, I feel modal editing is something I prefer, so I've adopted [meow](https://github.com/meow-edit/meow).
 I chose meow for a few reasons:

 -   Trivial to extend and hack on
--   The &ldquo;selection-first&rdquo; ethos is intriguing
+-   The "selection-first" ethos is intriguing
 -   No dependencies
 -   Prefers built-in methods for various tasks
 -   Keypad mode offers a great, lighter weight alternative to the `SPC` DOOM leader with evil mode

-So far, it&rsquo;s been an enjoyable experience, but one evil-mode package--`evil-tex`--gave me pause.
+So far, it's been an enjoyable experience, but one evil-mode package--`evil-tex`--gave me pause.

 ## `evil-tex` {#evil-tex}

-[evil-tex](https://github.com/iyefrat/evil-tex) is an extension to evil that adds support for &ldquo;vimmable&rdquo; text objects in LaTeX syntax.
+[evil-tex](https://github.com/iyefrat/evil-tex) is an extension to evil that adds support for "vimmable" text objects in LaTeX syntax.
 As an example, let `|` denote the location of the point when using evil mode.
-Suppose we&rsquo;re given the situation:
+Suppose we're given the situation:

 ```text
 The qu|ick brown fox jumps over the lazy dog.
 ```

-In `evil-normal-mode` you can type the keys `ciw` to &ldquo;Change Inner Word&rdquo;, deleting the work `quick` and placing you in `evil-insert-mode`.
+In `evil-normal-mode` you can type the keys `ciw` to "Change Inner Word", deleting the work `quick` and placing you in `evil-insert-mode`.

-If `w` denotes the &ldquo;word&rdquo; evil object, evil-tex offers the math-mode text object, allowing this same loop to be performed but inside LaTeX syntax.
+If `w` denotes the "word" evil object, evil-tex offers the math-mode text object, allowing this same loop to be performed but inside LaTeX syntax.
 Consider the following inline math expression with point `|`:

 ```text
 \( X\cong | Y \)
 ```

-With `evil-tex-mode` enabled, and inside `evil-normal-mode`, we can press `cim` to &ldquo;Change Inner Math&rdquo;, deleting all the text within the `\( \)` delimiters and placing us in insert mode.
+With `evil-tex-mode` enabled, and inside `evil-normal-mode`, we can press `cim` to "Change Inner Math", deleting all the text within the `\( \)` delimiters and placing us in insert mode.
 This is just one example of what evil-tex offers; a more comprehensive picture is in the documentation.